ethereum-optimism/optimism-tutorial/cross-dom-comm/README.md

 1. Go to [Alchemy](https://www.alchemy.com/) and create two applications:

    - An application on Goerli
-   - An application on Optimistic Goerli
+   - An application on OP Goerli

    Keep a copy of the two keys.

 1. Copy `.env.example` to `.env` and edit it:

-   1. Set `MNEMONIC` to point to an account that has ETH on the Goerli test network and the Optimism Goerli test network.
+   1. Set `MNEMONIC` to point to an account that has ETH on the Goerli test network and the OP Goerli test network.
    1. Set `GOERLI_ALCHEMY_KEY` to the key for the Goerli app.
-   1. Set `OPTIMISM_GOERLI_ALCHEMY_KEY` to the key for the Optimistic Goerli app
+   1. Set `OPTIMISM_GOERLI_ALCHEMY_KEY` to the key for the OP Goerli app

 1. Install the necessary packages.